Go to Calgary Economic Development

 For homeowners, property taxes are calculated and billed annually by the City of Calgary, using your property’s assessed value found on your property assessment notice.

 The City of Calgary provides the following services:

 Community recycling bins are available through the city, sorting not required!
 Find the recycling bin location nearest you by using Google Maps.

-Calgary residents have a number of gas and electricity providers to choose from, meaning that rates are very competitive.
+Calgary residents have several gas and electricity providers to choose from, making rates very competitive.
 ENMAX, Calgary’s largest energy company, is a wholly-owned subsidiary of the City.
-Other retailers include: Direct Energy, ATCO, Encor by EPCOR and TransAlta.

 For a comparison of energy rates, visit energyrates.ca.